-OHC doctors have performed more than 2000 of these transplants and they oversee the Blood Cancer Center (BCC) at The Jewish Hospital – Mercy Health, the only FACT-accredited blood and marrow transplant center in the Tri-State.
-Among the best in the nation, the center is one of only two to earn this prestigious accreditation from the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) for quality patient care and laboratory practices.
+OHC doctors have performed more than 2300 of these transplants, and OHC’s James H. Essell, MD, serves as Medical Director of the Blood Cancer Center at The Jewish Hospital – Mercy Health.
+The Blood Cancer Center is a FACT-accredited blood and marrow transplant center.
+Among the best in the nation, the center is one of only two to earn this prestigious accreditation from the Joint Commission on the Accreditation of Healthcare Organizations for quality patient care and laboratory practices.

-For more information about blood and marrow transplant, call us toll free at 1-800-710-4674.
+For more information about bone marrow transplant, call OHC toll free at 1-800-710-4674.
 If you are a new patient or would like a second opinion, we’d be happy to schedule an appointment with one of our doctors.
-If you’re a current patient and would like more information, let your OHC doctor know you’d like more information about blood and marrow transplants.
-You can also watch a video of a OHC patient who is thriving thanks to BMT.